roccodelprete/prog-3/README.md

 # PATTERNS
 ## PRINTER SPOOLER
-This project implements Singleton pattern.
+This project implements the Singleton pattern.

+## FACTORY
+This project implements the Factory Method pattern